 Explore One Sixth of the Globe

-The Russian Federation and the other members of the Commonwealth of Independent States (the former Soviet Union) are dynamic and complex nations with rapidly growing economies.
+The Russian Federation and the other members of the Commonwealth of Independent States (the former Soviet Union) are dynamic and complex nations.
 Because of their vast natural resources, technological expertise, and proud heritage, their influence is felt across the globe.
 At the same time, the region has produced some of the most enduring and beautiful works of music, literature, and art.
 At Macalester, we provide many pathways into discovering this region, its people, and its works.

 Many of the authors we teach – such as Tolstoy, Dostoevsky, Chekhov, and Nabokov – produced enduring works of world literature that have broadened the definition of their genres.
 The readings are in translation in the majority of our courses, and all students are welcome.
 Our courses are cross-listed with such departments as English, History, American Studies, Psychology, WGSS, International Studies, and Political Science.

 The 20th century brought not only revolution and turmoil, but also dazzling experimentation with form, content, and new ways of thinking.
 Yet a closer look at Russia's history reveals centuries of such innovation, which continues to the present day.
 Our culture courses explore Russia's folklore, mythology, mass culture, visual arts, theater, music, and cinema.